flownative/flow-oauth2-client/README.md

 That's why documentation for this package is a bit sparse at the moment and examples for generic use are missing.

-At the time of writing (November 2020), this package is actively maintained and there are plans for improving functionality, test coverage and documentation.

 ## Authorizations

 This package stores states and tokens as "authorizations" in a dedicated